Looseleaf service

 A looseleaf service is a type of publication used in legal research which brings together both primary and secondary source materials on a specific field or topic in law.
 For this reason they are sometimes called "subject-matter services".

 Looseleaf services are most commonly used for research in areas of law which change rapidly due to regulatory and administrative developments (such as tax law, environmental law, financial regulation, and labor law).
 Looseleaf services are typically contained in ring binders to keep them updated, because they are published fairly frequently (at minimum monthly, sometimes weekly or bi-weekly) in order to keep the information therein current.

 Most law libraries have a subscription to several of these services, and most looseleaf services are now available electronically.

+One major disadvantage of looseleaf services is that inserting newly updated pages into ring binders is a tedious and time-consuming exercise.
+Some publishers, such as the Rutter Group, have started to publish a new series of softcover volumes each year, in lieu of releasing updated pages for traditional looseleaf services.

 Types

 Interfiled

 In an interfiled looseleaf service, individual pages can be removed and replaced with more recent printings, eliminating the need for pocket parts or similar supplements.
 Most of the looseleaf services offered by Commerce Clearing House are of the interfiled type.